+Documentation of the internal network architecture can assist with data flow analysis, proper network configuration, and architecture to properly support the voting system.

-Applies to : Voting systems with networking capabilities
+Applies to: Voting systems with networking capabilities

-15.4-B – Secure configuration documentation
+15.4-B – Secure network configuration documentation

-The voting system documentation must list security relevant configurations and be accompanied by network security best practices.
+The voting system documentation must list security configurations and be accompanied by network security best practices.